handle

 • They decided to handle the situation with caution to avoid any mistakes.

-On this page you'll find 67 synonyms, antonyms, or another words to handle, such as: accept, address, administer, avoid, bear, botch, bungle.
+On this page you'll find 260 synonyms, antonyms, or another words to handle, such as: Christian name, abide, absorb, accept, acquiesce, address, administer.

 Make sure to choose synonyms and antonyms that are appropriate for the context of the sentence.